Yellen, Malerba become 1st female pair to sign US currency

 Yellen joked during a stop in Texas about the bad handwriting of some of her male predecessors and said, “I will admit, I spent some quality time practicing my signature.”

-“Two women on the currency for the first time is truly momentous,” added Malerba, who traveled with Yellen to a Bureau of Engraving and Printing facility in Forth Worth to provide their signatures.
+“Two women on the currency for the first time is truly momentous,” added Malerba, who traveled with Yellen to a Bureau of Engraving and Printing facility in Fort Worth to provide their signatures.

 They ceremonially signed fresh sheets of bills in $1 and $5 denominations and posed with samples to mark the history-making moment.
 The new notes will go into circulation next year.